Glossary of Terms

 Definition

-Contact SheetThe main screen for looking at photos in Photo Mechanic.
-It shows thumbnails of all the images that are in a folder (or group of folders) on a computer or other storage source.
+Contact SheetThe main file browser screen for working with photos in Photo Mechanic.
+It shows thumbnails of all the images that are in a folder (or group of folders) on a computer or other storage drive.

 EXIFA specific type of metadata written by the camera into each image file.
 It includes information like the make and model of the camera and lens, the date and time the image was taken, and the many of the specific camera settings that were used for that image.
 Note: Photo Mechanic is NOT used to edit or manipulate EXIF data.
 It is considered a resource and not something you would want to change.
 (EXIF stands for “EXchangeable Image File”)